mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 "Ok, launch when ready."

 As I sit there, I try to imagine a young Psye, or young Kurtz even.
 If I squint hard enough, I can almost see him out there in the desert, fighting against the wind.
 He must have been a real fucking Mary Sue.
-But I don't think if he was ever really young.
+But I don't think he was ever really young.

 My hand is shaking.
 That image of Kurtz.
 Where is he going?
 Did he know?